antimof/UxPlay/README.md

 ### Possibility for using hardware-accelerated h264 video-decoding, if available.

-UxPlay uses [GStreamer](https://gstreamer.freedesktop.org) Plugins for rendering audio and video, This means that video and audio are supported "out of the box", using a choice of plugins.
+UxPlay uses [GStreamer](https://gstreamer.freedesktop.org) "plugins" for rendering audio and video.
+This means that video and audio are supported "out of the box", using a choice of plugins.
+AirPlay streams video in h264 format: gstreamer decoding is plugin agnostic, and uses accelerated GPU hardware h264 decoders if available;
-AirPlay streams video in h264 format: gstreamer decoding is plugin agnostic, and uses accelerated GPU hardware h264 decoders if available; if not, software decoding is used.
+if not, software decoding is used.

 * **VAAPI for Intel and AMD integrated graphics, NVIDIA with "Nouveau" open-source driver**

-   With an Intel or AMD GPU,  hardware decoding with the gstreamer open-source VAAPI gstreamer plugin is preferable.
+   With an Intel or AMD GPU,  hardware decoding with the open-source VAAPI gstreamer plugin is preferable.
 The open-source "Nouveau" drivers for NVIDIA graphics are also in principle supported: see [here](https://nouveau.freedesktop.org/VideoAcceleration.html), but this requires VAAPI to be supplemented with firmware extracted from the proprietary NVIDIA drivers.

 * **NVIDIA with proprietary drivers**